-The new requirements for the Graduate Certificate in Museum Studies (GCMS) will formally take effect beginning Fall 2019.
-During the transitional period, students will have the option to complete the certificate with the old requirements (below) or begin the certificate under the new requirements.
+The new requirements for the Graduate Certificate in Museum Studies (GCMS) take effect beginning Fall 2019.
+During the transitional period, students who began the program under the old requirements have the option to complete the certificate with the old requirements (below) or switch to the new requirements.

 If you have any questions, please contact the certificate director.

 (valid for students who began the program prior to summer 2019)